Textualize/textual/README.md

 Textual uses [Rich](https://github.com/willmcgugan/rich) to render rich text and formatting and asyncio to manage asynchronous events handling.

-Textual borrows technologies from the web development world; layout is done with CSS grid and (soon) the theme may be customized with CSS.
-Textual is also influenced by modern JS frameworks such as Vue and React where modifying the state will automatically update the display.
+Textual has more in common with modern web development that it does curses; layout is done with CSS grid and (soon) the theme may be customized with CSS.
+Other techniques are borrowed from JS frameworks such as Vue and Reactive, so that changes to the state of an application are automatically reflected in the UI.

 ## Installation